 Mike trained and taught in Australia for over 5 years, before returning to his native UK to teach.
-His return to England to teach posed a professional culture shock and quickly had to adapt to the gruelling workload and high-stakes accountability that typically defines teaching in England (and increasingly so all over the world today).
+His return to England to teach posed a professional culture shock and Mike had to quickly adapt to the gruelling workload and high-stakes accountability that typically defines teaching in England (and increasingly so all over the world today).
 After 5 years of teaching in England, including maths teacher posts at two schools in ‘special measures’, Mike identified the need for a technology-driven workflow system to relieve teacher administration.

 Today, our mission is the same as the ideals that drove Milk’s creation at the beginning – to improve learner effectiveness by reinforcing the trinity of teacher, student and parent with better access to student-centric data, shared accountability and less arduous administration for teachers.

 “More student centricity is needed in EdTech.
 If you pardon my allegory of horse racing – there is plenty that focuses on the jockey (teacher) and horse-owner (parent), but what about the horse (student/child) itself?
 What about their learning experiences?
 We can drag these proverbial horses to water with flashy EdTech, but can we make them drink!?
 Milk’s approach is different.
 I’d say Milk is evolving toward becoming increasingly student-centric.
 We don’t believe EdTech will replace teachers, instead it will just extend their capacities to mentor and inspire students who will have more opportunities through EdTech to explore their own unique learning journeys.”